markomanninen/calchylus/doc/index.rst

 	behind equality.

-Lambda calculus, on the other hand, reveals how the computation is made by manipulation of objects.
+Lambda calculus, on the other hand, reveals how the computation is made by manipulation of the lambda terms.

 ``calchylus`` can also serve as a starting point for a mini programming language.
-Via custom macros representing well known Lambda forms, ``calchylus`` provides all necessary elements for boolean, integer and list data types as well as conditionals, loops, variable setters, mathematical operators and exemplary arithmetic functions like, summation, factorial, and fibonacci.
+Via custom macros representing well known Lambda forms, ``calchylus`` provides all necessary elements for boolean, integer, and list data types as well as conditionals, loops, variable setters, mathematical operators, and exemplary arithmetic functions like, summation, factorial, and fibonacci.
+Finally, one can expect to get a good understanding of combinatory logic, not the least of the fixed point combinator or ϒ combinator:

 $$\\Large ϒ = 𝜆x.(𝜆y.x \\space (y \\space y)) \\space (𝜆y.x \\space (y \\space y))$$